oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Txn-Tokens are expected to be short-lived (order of minutes, e.g., 5 minutes), and as a result MAY be used only for the expected duration of an external invocation.
 Except in the case where the request is made using a self-signed JWT, if the token or other credential presented to the Txn-Token service when requesting a Txn-Token has an expiration time, then the Txn-Token MUST NOT exceed the lifetime of the originally presented token or credential.
 If a long-running process such as a batch or offline task is involved, it can use a separate mechanism to perform the external invocation, but the resulting Txn-Token is still short-lived.

 ## Benefits of Txn-Tokens
-Txn-Tokens helps prevent spurious invocations by ensuring that a workload receiving an invocation can independently verify the user or workload on whose behalf an external call was made and any context relevant to the processing of the call.
+Txn-Tokens help prevent spurious invocations by ensuring that a workload receiving an invocation can independently verify the user or workload on whose behalf an external call was made and any context relevant to the processing of the call.

 ## Txn-Token Issuance and Usage Flows